Learn how to cook lamb shoulder in the oven; this is an easy recipe for oven-slow-cooked lamb. You will only need the meat, salt, and pepper.

 - freshly ground black pepper

-Place the lamb shoulder, skin side up, in a roasting pan.
-Sprinkle it generously with salt and pepper, rub the spices lightly into the piece of meat and place the roasting dish in the oven.
+- Season lamb: Place the lamb shoulder in a roasting pan.
+Sprinkle it generously with salt and pepper, rub the spices into the piece of meat, and place the roasting dish in the oven.

 - Roast at high temperature for 15 minutes.